 Managing Team Rumours and Gossip

 Team productivity can suffer greatly if your team is invested in spending significant portions of each workday engaged in speculative rumour mongering and the spread of interpersonal gossip.
-Rumours are comprised of unsubstantiated organisational news, while gossip is usually about personal issues.
+Team building events support employees in combating office rumours by encouraging communication and collaboration within a team environment.
+Rumours are often comprised of unsubstantiated organisational news, while gossip is usually about personal issues.
 Although rumours and gossip can never be fully eliminated from an environment where people interact on a daily basis, there are a number of strategies that can be used to limit the destructive and non-productive impact of rumours and gossip on team performance.